cdktf/cdktf-provider-google/docs/computeInstanceFromTemplate.python.md

 - *Type:* str

+The subnetwork secondary range name specifying the secondary range from which to allocate the IP CIDR range for this alias IP range.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.43.1/docs/resources/compute_instance_from_template#subnetwork_range_name ComputeInstanceFromTemplate#subnetwork_range_name}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.1.0/docs/resources/compute_instance_from_template#subnetwork_range_name ComputeInstanceFromTemplate#subnetwork_range_name}

 ---